EdinburghNLP/nematus/README.md

  - Theano >= 0.7 (and its dependencies).

 we recommend executing the following command in a Python virtual environment:
-   `pip install numpy numexpr cython tables theano bottle bottle-log paste`
+   `pip install numpy numexpr cython tables theano bottle bottle-log tornado`

 the following packages are optional, but *highly* recommended